vicanso/vicanso.github.io/pingap-en-src/docs/performance.md

 ### Compression

-Testing client compression performance with different compression formats (data is read from memory, so the main time cost is in compression processing).
-All compression algorithms are set to level 9; adjust as needed in actual use.
+Test the processing performance of the client when compressing different compression formats (data is read in memory, so the main time is spent on compression), all compression algorithm compression levels are set to 9, and the actual usage is set as needed.

-Client without compression support (24KB response data)
+Client does not support compression (response data 24KB)

 ```bash
 wrk 'http://localhost:6118/' --latency